WZhaoKe/aegpwb/ReadMe.md

-cavities, coupled with wires, apertures, antennas etc. Each of these is assigned a model for its coupling cross section, and the power transferred and the resulting power density in each cavity is calculated over a broadband from a set of linear equations dervied from the overall power balance in each cavity.
+cavities, coupled with wires, apertures, antennas etc. Each of these is assigned a model for its coupling cross section, and the power transferred and the resulting power density in each cavity is calculated over a broadband from a set of linear equations derived from the overall power balance in each cavity.

-The set of linear equations can also be represented as a equivalent cicruit in which cavities are nodes of the cicuit and power absorption and transmission processes are admittances on the edges connecting the nodes.
+The set of linear equations can also be represented as a equivalent circuit in which cavities are nodes of the circuit and power absorption and transmission processes are admittances on the edges connecting the nodes.
 The power densities in the cavities are the across variables ("voltages") and the powers absorbed or coupled through the admittances are the through variables ("currents").
 For a